-To avoid duplication of effort and to minimize costs, we operate with a small core staff and use private- and public-sector contractors to leverage our efforts.
+To avoid duplication of effort and minimize costs, we operate with a small core staff and use private- and public-sector contractors to leverage our efforts.
 The board of directors and management adopted this model as a cost-effective and efficient way to use available expertise, services, and resources to accomplish our mission.

-Our operating costs as a percentage of total assets represented 6 basis points (0.06%) for 2023, down from 7 basis points (0.07%) in 2022.
-Costs for staff salaries, rent, and miscellaneous expenses were \$3.5 million of the \$4.4 million total for the year.
-The remaining expenses of \$0.9 million were for contracted services.
-Total expenses were flat compared to the prior year (see Figure 9).
+Our operating costs as a percentage of total assets represented 6 basis points for 2024, unchanged from 2023.
+Costs for staff salaries, rent, and miscellaneous expenses were \$3.7 million of the \$4.7 million total for the year.
+The remaining expenses of \$1.0 million were for contracted services.
+Total expenses were up slightly compared with the prior year (see Figure 9).

-Figure 9 FCSIC Operating Expenses
+Figure 9 FCSIC Operating Expenses(Dollars in Millions)

-(Dollars in Millions)